evmcnb/quartz/content/full/Basic Clinical Skills.md

 2. Sit the patient in a neutral position
 3. Palpate brachial pulse and apply cuff over brachial artery
 4. Place the stethoscope over brachial artery and palpate radial pulse
-5. Inflate cuff to get a ball-[[park]] reading and then deflate
+5. Inflate cuff to get a ball-[[Full/park]] reading and then deflate
-6. Reinflate the cuff to 20-30mm above the ball-[[park]] and slowly release.
+6. Reinflate the cuff to 20-30mm above the ball-[[Full/park]] and slowly release.
 7. Listen for when two consecutive heart beats can be heard (systolic)
 8. Continue to delate the cuff until no sounds can be heard (diastolic)